eryk260/2sixty/adr/adr-xxxx-paas-authnz.md

 > service.resource.action

-Roles should be names in the following way:
+Roles should be named in the following way:

 > roles/service.role